OlivierLD/raspberry-coffee/RESTRelay/README.md

 ```

 ## Run it!
-- Hook up your relay to the Raspberry Pi and the appliance to the relay (a lamp is a good appliance 👍).
+- Hook up your relay to the Raspberry Pi and the appliance to the relay (a desk lamp is a good appliance 👍).
 - Modify `start.server.sh` to map the relay accordingly, and set the HTTP port.
 - Then, from any browser on a laptop, tablet, cellphone..., reach `http://192.168.42.9:9876/web/index.2.html` (`192.168.42.9` is the address of the Raspberry Pi the server runs on).